api3dao/vitepress-docs/docs/dev/firebase.md

 ## Repo Branches

-The branch `live-site` is used to generate the production web site for the docs, whereas the default branch remains as `main`.
-Commits to `main`, for example after a merging a PR, trigger a Firebase staging deployment.
+The branch `live-site` is only used to generate the production web site for the docs.
+When `main` is merged to `live-site` a production deployment is triggered.
+The default branch remains as `main`.
+When a PR merges to `main`, this triggers a Firebase staging deployment.

 ## PRs on `live-site`, merge only